Corniel/corniel.github.io/hello-world/2021-09-29_JSON_specs.md

 }
 ```
 It might be worth pointing out that in this example I used `Newtonsoft.Json`,
-but that the same technique also can be applied using `System.Text.Json`.
+but that same technique also can be applied using `System.Text.Json`.

 Furthermore, reading from or creating `HttpContent` is not affected by
 the registered preferences in the `Startup`.
 That's why, in this example,